Harris Academy Peckham

-The school day

-The school day, which includes six 50-minute lesson periods, is structured as follows:

-The Academy is open for students throughout the day from 8.00 until 17.00, and during these times the school library and ICT suites remain open for use.

 Curriculum

 The school offers a range of subjects.
 The compulsory subjects are as follows:

 Students are asked to choose their GCSE subjects at the end of Year 9.
 They must choose two GCSE courses and one BTEC course.
 The choices are as follows:

 However, students who excel at their studies are often entered for GCSE exams one to two years early, and are allowed to take extra GCSE courses as an extra-curricular activity.

-Music and Drama
+Music and drama

-The school has an extensive Music and Drama department, with a history of high examination grades (most students receiving Distinction or higher) and acclaimed theatrical performances, including an annual school performance and occasional performances at other venues (including the Royal Opera House).
+The school has a music and drama department, puts theatrical performances, including an annual school performance and occasional performances at other venues (including the Royal Opera House).
 The drama department also has connections with Peckham Shed.
-There is also an annual musical soiree held and organised by the Music students.
+There is also an annual musical soiree held and organised by music students.

-Uniforms

-Students of the academy are required to wear a white shirt, a light blue blazer with the school logo, and black trousers or a black skirt.